Preparation for an interview

 - Gather as much information as you can about the position, including the competition poster (which lists the elements that are required to do the job) and the job description.
 These can be provided to you by the Human Resource Team responsible for the competition (contact information can be found at the bottom of the competition poster).

-- Increase your knowledge about NRC and the specific Portfolio you are applying to by reviewing the annual report, the vision and value statements, and the organizational structure.
+- Increase your knowledge about NRC and the specific research centre you are applying to by reviewing the annual report, the vision and value statements, and the organizational structure.
 The NRC website is a great source of information in this regard.

 - Try to anticipate the questions that could be asked during the interview and prepare replies.
 Be sure to incorporate relevant examples of how you have demonstrated the specific competencies and skills the position requires.
 At NRC the assessment criteria are based on the Technical and the Behavioural Competencies listed on the competition poster.

-- Prepare any questions that you may have about the NRC, the specific Portfolio, or the position that you are applying for.
+- Prepare any questions that you may have about the NRC, the specific research centre, or the position that you are applying for.
 This is your chance to determine if this is the right place for you.

 - Start to think about people who could be references for you (if the interview goes well you will need to supply this information in a timely manner).
 Ensure you will be able to provide detailed contact information for each reference including: full name, organization, their relationship to you (i.e. were they your manager, team leader, supervisor?), telephone number, and email address.
 At this time you may want to give your references information about the position you are applying to including the job description and/or statement of qualifications.